raspiblitz/raspiblitz/WORKSHOP.md

 * One or two USB-C to USB-A adapters
 * Some Tape, Marker & Pens come always handy (also for participants to wirte down seed & passwords)

+# Running of the Workshop

+The basic structure of the workshop is set by the RaspiBlitz setup process.
+Simply you just follow that.
+The following parts should share some experiences and suggestions how you can optimize the time and the mentoring during this process.

+## Welcome and Intro

+TODO

+## Assembling

+TODO

+## Basic Setup

+TODO

+## Waiting Time

+TODO

+## Final Setup

+TODO

+## Funding, Channels, API

+TODO

 # Organisation Tasks

 Which of the follwoing organisation tasks are relevant for you depends on which starting scenario you choose (see above).
 Here is the complete possible list with details: